NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 A payment proof will be displayed if a `kernel_commitment` is provided, a `payment_proof` is provided, and an `address` was provided to the `START_TRANSACTION` command.
 In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the receiver's address if sending and the sender's address if receiving.
 The `address_type` will be treated as the desired sender's address type if sending.

-If a transaction needs to be finalized at a later time, then the app's internal slate state can be restored by starting a transaction, including the same inputs and outputs, applying the same offset, and setting the encrypted secret nonce that was previously obtained with a `CONTINUE_TRANSACTION_GET_ENCRYPTED_SECRET_NONCE` command.
+If a sent transaction needs to be finalized at a later time, then the app's internal slate state can be restored by starting a transaction, including the same inputs and outputs, applying the same offset, and using the secret nonce index that was previously obtained with a `CONTINUE_TRANSACTION_APPLY_OFFSET` command.

 #### Encoding